Bulk Billed Skin Cancer Checks

 Who is at risk of skin cancer?

-Annual skin checks are recommended for Australian’s over the age of 50, particularly those that have been frequently exposed to the sun at work or during recreation.
+Skin cancer can affect both men and women, with the highest risk attributed to people with a lighter skin colour.
+Regular skin checks are encouraged for all teenagers and adults, and recommended annually for Australian’s over the age of 50, particularly those that have been frequently exposed to the sun at work or during recreation.

 If you have a family history of skin cancer, speak to your GP to see if skin checks are recommended earlier, such as from your 20’s.

 If you notice any changes to a mole or you skin at any age, see your GP as soon as possible.

 Types and symptoms of skin cancer

 Melanoma is the most serious type of skin cancer, and early detection is important for successful treatment.

 While melanoma may have no symptoms, the first signs can be a change in the colour, size or shape of an existing mole or the appearance of a new mole.

 Should you see your GP for skin check?

 Australian general practices offer the same level of accuracy in performing skin checks as dedicated skin cancer clinics.